scripting/textcasting/worknotes.md

+#### 6/28/25; 6:08:12 PM by DW -- v0.6.5

+Encountered a problem with opengraph implementation in the bluesky driver.

+If a site has metadata but it doesn't include an image, we call that an error and throw out the whole request.

+The code under that is very complex, and I don't have the time to dig into it, so I just called it a non-opengraph post.

+The net effect of it is that in order for it to be recognized here it must have an image we can read.

 #### 2/9/25; 9:55:15 AM by DW

 I added support for open graph metadata.
 You have to cook your own support for this in Bluesky.
 I didn't try to reuse all the code that sends a post to Bluesky, so there is some replication.
 I had to do this quickly.
 In the process however, I made it much easier to test it.
 See the previous worknote.

 #### 2/8/25; 10:30:15 AM by DW -- how to test